fengkeyleaf/inswitch_anomaly/README.md

 5. sketches: sketch csv files in one column, 4 features in a list.
 6. sketches_new: sketch csv files in separate column.
 7. trees: trained tree txt files.

+# 6. Mlaas Pkt Testing

+1. Send and receive a random pkt.
+2. One host: two pkts to add on, three pkts to add on and five pkts to add on;
+3. Two hosts: two, three, five and ten pkts to add on;
+4. Overflow testing, both positive and negative.